teodosin/teodosin_com/src/posts/name-of-the-world.md

 As I'm writing this, I am also working on a video of the drawing process.
 I will speak more in the video about my recent thoughts on finishing projects.

+I decided to make the drawing a spiritual successor to my [Heart of the World](heart-of-the-world)} series.
+In honor of its nameless beast, I called the drawing Name of the World.

 ![Finished drawing, Name of the World](nameoftheworld/final.png)

+*“A message heeded by those selected few.
+Where no one looks, they’ll be found.
+Let them gaze.
+Only there can they be turned.
+In their abode, deep below, kept dark, for fear of the nameless.”*

+- Name of the World